YMeenakshi23/studentreportsystem/README.md

 Run the application as a Spring Boot App.

 🔹 Frontend (React)

 Navigate to the frontend folder:

-bash
-Copy code
 cd frontend

 Install dependencies:

-bash
-Copy code
 npm install

 Start the React app:

-bash
-Copy code
 npm start

 📜 License

 This project is developed for academic and learning purposes under an open license.

-pgsql
-Copy code